ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Passport Message Flow:

 : An attestation workflow where the Attester provides Evidence to a Verifier who returns Attestation Results that are then forwarded to one or more Relying Parties.
-See {{passport}}.
+See [passport].

 Reference Values: